candybytesgmbh/taco/README.md

 - Tip: https://codelabs.developers.google.com/codelabs/material-motion-android

-## 🏁 Congratulation you finished the challenge 🏁
 #### Make sure everything is pushed to your git repository.
 Please inform us when you have finished the challenge.
 We are not automatically notified.
 #### Tip: don't forget about code documentation
 #### We’d be happy to receive your feedback on the challenge.
 Let us know how you liked it.